Skip to content

 docker push ${DOCKER_USER}/custom-model:v1

-Note: If your buildpack command fails, make sure you have a runtimes.txt file with the correct python version specified.
-See the custom model server runtime.txt file as an example.
+If your buildpack command fails, make sure you have a .python-version file with the correct python version specified and a Procfile with correct entrypoint and arguments.

 Deploy Locally and Test